topbitdu/unidom-certificate/ROADMAP.md

 ## v1.2
 1. Improve the As Certificated concern to add the #is_certificated! method
 2. Improve the As Certification concern to add the #certificate! method

+## v1.2.1
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

+## v1.3
+1. Improve the As Certificated concern for argument validation
+2. Improve the As Certification concern for argument validation

 ## v2.0
 1. Remove the deprecated methods